zmgfpower/deep-research/README.md

 ## ✨ Features

 - **Rapid Deep Research:** Generates comprehensive research reports in about 2 minutes, significantly accelerating your research process.
-- **Multi-platform Support**: Supports rapid deployment to Vercel, Cloudflare and other platforms.
+- **Multi-platform Support:** Supports rapid deployment to Vercel, Cloudflare and other platforms.
 - **Powered by AI:** Utilizes the advanced AI models for accurate and insightful analysis.
-- **Support for Multi-LLM：** Supports a variety of mainstream large language models, including Gemini, OpenAI, Anthropic, Deepseek, Grok, etc.
+- **Support for Multi-LLM:** Supports a variety of mainstream large language models, including Gemini, OpenAI, Anthropic, Deepseek, Grok, etc.
+- **Support Web Search:** Supports search engines such as Searxng, Tavily, Firecrawl, Bocha, etc., allowing LLMs that do not support search to use the web search function more conveniently.
 - **Thinking & Networking Models:** Employs sophisticated "Thinking" and "Networking" models to balance depth and speed, ensuring high-quality results quickly.
 Support switching research models.
 - **Artifact** Supports editing of research content, with two editing modes: WYSIWYM and Markdown.
 It is possible to adjust the reading level, article length and full text translation.
 - **Research History:** Support preservation of research history, you can review previous research results at any time and conduct in-depth research again.